 Review from Ms. Yingling Reads:

 “The treatment of grief and moving forward in this book is so well done.
-Yes, Carlos is dealing with horrible, overwhelming loss, but he also knows that he is lucky to have his aunt and uncle.
+Yes, Carlos is dealing with a horrible, overwhelming loss, but he also knows that he is lucky to have his aunt and uncle.
 There is talk of being in counseling, and the aunt and uncle are supportive but not enabling.
 Add to that the fact that Carlos’s trauma is not the whole story, and that’s what makes this especially good.
 The kids have to band together to save the gym from evil developers and the city government while playing basketball.
 Yes!
 It is possible to have serious issues in a book that is hopeful and interesting and not soggily sad.” [middle grade, ages 8 and up]

 Be a King: Dr. Martin Luther King Jr.’s Dream and You by Carole Boston Weatherford, illustrated by James E. Ransome